The Solid Waste Inspections and Compliance Unit conducts inspections and provides compliance assistance in the following areas:

 - Write the words "Not Recyclable" on the container with a black indelible marker.
 This helps to ensure the container will not be inadvertently mingled with recyclable materials.

 - Do not use a clear or glass container.

 - Do not over-stuff the containers with medical sharps (fill only to approximately: full).
 This can increase pressure on the lid and cause a release of the medical sharps.

 While waiting for a full container, keep out of reach of children and pets.
-Always wash your hands after handling or touching medical sharps.
+Always wash your hands after touching medical sharps.
 Although other methods of disposal are preferred, the container may be placed in your regular trash for disposal once you have followed the precautions mentioned above.

 Prescription Drug Disposal

 The federal government has released guidelines which are designed to reduce the diversion of prescription drugs into surface waters, soils, and the groundwater to protect the environment.
 ADEQ has created the Prescription Drug Disposal brochure (en español) so you can properly dispose of your medications.